 Deirdre is author of “Irish Moves – an illustrated history of Dance and Physical Theatre in Ireland” and “Orientalism, Orientation, and the Nomadic Work of Pina Bausch” (her PhD).
 As well as her freelance journalism for top Irish publications, Deirdre has contributed to several books on theatre, dance, and to RTE Sunday Miscellany Anthologies.
-Deirdre’s groundbreaking 76 page essay “Fail Better: Lucia Joyce and the Abbey Theatre Ballets” is forthcoming in Joyce Studies Annual 2021, and her creative memoir essay “Dream, Comfort, and Memory to Spare” appeared in Belfield Literary Review 2021.
+Deirdre’s creative memoir essay “Dream, Comfort, and Memory to Spare” appeared in Belfield Literary Review 2021, and her groundbreaking 76 page essay “Fail Better: Lucia Joyce and the Abbey Theatre Ballets” is forthcoming in Joyce Studies Annual in 2022.
+She is currently developing her Lucia Joyce project further with the support of a Literature Agility Award from the Arts Council of Ireland.

 Orientalism, Orientation, and the Nomadic Work of Pina Bausch, 2002